Operation Tehran: Mossad Women Undercover in Iran

 Former Mosad Chief Tamir Pardo previously said that female agents posses a “distinct advantage” because of their highly developed multitasking abilities.

-The role of Mossad women took center stage earlier this year in Israeli hit series “Tehran”.
-The TV thriller depicts a computer hacker sent to Iran to neutralize air defenses at a nuclear facility.
-The show, which combines Hebrew, Farsi and English, was acquired by Apple TV+.
+Notably, the role of Mossad women took center stage in Israeli hit series “Tehran”.
+The first season of the TV thriller depicts a computer hacker sent to Iran to neutralize air defenses at a nuclear facility.